 When it’s down, we freak out.

 Dear God, it’s controlling our lives.
 A 5 minute outage can feel like an eternity!
 Or worse yet, you spend an hour hitting the reload button hoping for something to load.
-We could be outside, enjoying life, but no, the internet is down and we need to do everything in our power to bring it back, even though it’s probably all Comcasts fault.
+We could be outside, enjoying life, but no, the internet is down and we need to do everything in our power to bring it back, even though there probably isn’t anything we can do.

 Home, work, motels, hotels, restaurants, coffee shops or anywhere you have cell phone coverage you can be on the internet.
 It’s harder and harder to find places to escape.
 That is if you can handle escaping.